Does Arizona have hot springs? – My friend asked me. Yes! – I answered – There are some natural hot springs in Arizona!

 Before going to the hot springs, you must know one essential thing.
 And there are signs everywhere with this information.
 There is a slight danger from a rare but lethal amoeba called Naegleria fowleri.

 Naegleria fowleri infects people when water containing the amoeba enters the body through the nose.
 It typically occurs when people go swimming or diving in warm freshwater places, like lakes and rivers (and is known to be present in natural hot springs in Arizona).
-The Naegleria fowleri amoeba then travels up the nose to the brain, where it destroys the brain tissue.
-Thus is as well known as brain-eating amoeba.
+The Naegleria fowleri amoeba then travels up the nose to the brain, destroying the brain tissue.
+This is as well known as brain-eating amoeba.

-Naegleria fowleri causes the disease’s primary amebic meningoencephalitis (PAM), a brain infection that leads to the destruction of brain tissue.
+Naegleria fowleri causes the disease’s primary amebic meningoencephalitis (PAM), a brain infection that destroys brain tissue.
 In its early stages, symptoms of PAM may be similar to symptoms of bacterial meningitis.

 Initial symptoms of PAM start about 5 days (range 1 to 9 days) after infection.
 The initial symptoms may include headache, fever, nausea, or vomiting.
 Later symptoms can include stiff neck, confusion, lack of attention to people and surroundings, loss of balance, seizures, and hallucinations.
-After the start of symptoms, the disease progresses rapidly and usually causes death within about 5 days (range 1 to 12 days).
+After symptoms start, the disease progresses rapidly and usually causes death within about 5 days (range 1 to 12 days).

 Arizona Hot Springs

 The hot spring itself is not big and very limited by the walls of the slot canyon.
-If you start from the top (left hike) first, you approach very hot water pool (about 110 F).
-Going downhill you will have progressively colder pools.
-There is a total of 4 pools separated by gravel filled sandbags.
+If you start from the top (left hike) first, you approach a very hot water pool (about 110 F).
+Going downhill, you will have progressively colder pools.
+There is a total of 4 pools separated by gravel-filled sandbags.
 The water level in each of them was not deeper than your knees.
 And mineral water is kept in the pools only by the sandbags.
 Otherwise, it would go directly to the waterfall.

 When we were there, it was just a couple more people, and they usually do not spend in the pools more than 30-60 minutes.
-In the upper hot springs, it is just too hot, and space is limited.
+The upper hot springs are just too hot, and space is limited.
 It’s nice to be there at night.
-People are leaving small battery-powered colorful lamps, which makes a pleasant atmosphere.
+People are leaving small battery-powered colorful lamps, which creates a pleasant atmosphere.
 We have seen only people wearing swimsuits, maybe because of kids present.
 But we know that in such places usually there is no clothes rule.